cybercongress/cyber/main.md

 - Every account within the Ethereum foundation network, with at least 1 outgoing transaction which is not a contract, and holds > 0.001 ETH at block 8080808
 - Every non-zero account within Cosmos hub-3 at block 2000000
 - Every account which holds galaxies (30\%), stars (30\%), or planets (40\%) at block 10677601 according to the number of objects.

-The key purpose of this gift is for every account in Genesis to be able to make at least 1 [cyberlinks](cyberlink) in the space of 24 hours as the network is unloaded.
-This is why we have decided to make the distribution curve a bit more even, and radically change it to a quadratic curve.
-Hence, we distribute [cyb](CYB) tokens proportionally to the square root of each account balance during the snapshots.
-Because a quadratic design is too easy to game with, we have calculated the amount of the distributed [cyb](CYB) tokens for the proposed blocks before this fact became known to the public.
-We do not apply the quadratic rule to Urbit aliens.

 ## Apps